Organizations need to take appropriate security measures when implementing a BYOD policy

 Pre-installed tracking apps

-Malware like this is one reason for organizations to be cautious when allowing employees to use their own devices for business purposes.
-Many apps collect user data for advertising and intelligence purposes with user consent, however, in cases where users have no control over the apps installed on their device and the information they collect, organizations could face serious security threats.
-According to 78% of organizations, the number one hesitation for implementing a BYOD policy in the workplace is potential security risks, as many spyware and adware threats like this exist and can often go undetected for long periods of time.
+Malware like this is one reason for organizations to be cautious when allowing employees to use their own devices.
+Many apps collect user data for advertising and intelligence purposes with user consent.
+However, in cases where users have no control over the apps installed on their device and the information they collect, organizations could face serious security threats.
+According to 78% of organizations, the number one hesitation for implementing a BYOD policy in the workplace is potential security risks.
+Many spyware and adware threats like this exist and can often go undetected for long periods of time.